-Venting and flaring of natural gas during drilling, completion or production operations [from a natural gas gathering system] constitutes waste and is prohibited except as authorized in Subsections B, C and D of 19.15.27.8 [Subsection B of 19.15.28.8] NMAC.
-The operator has a general duty to maximize the recovery [gathering] of natural gas and to minimize the venting and flaring of natural gas.
-During drilling, completion, production operations and gathering operations, the operator shall flare natural gas rather than vent natural gas except when flaring is technically infeasible or would pose a risk to safe operations or personnel safety, and venting is a safer alternative than flaring.
-OCD modified the rule to state that flaring is always preferred to venting in all cases.
+Venting and flaring of natural gas during drilling, completion or production operations [from a natural gas gathering system] that constitutes waste as defined in 19.15.2 NMAC and is prohibited. except as authorized in Subsections B, C and D of 19.15.27.8 [Subsection B of 19.15.28.8] NMAC.
+The operator has a general duty to maximize the recovery [gathering] of natural gas and to minimize the waste of natural gas through venting and flaring.
+During drilling, completion and production operations [gathering], the operator may vent or flare natural gas only as authorized in Subsections B, C and D of 19.15.27.8 [Subsection B of 19.15.28.8] NMAC.
+In all circumstances, the operator shall flare rather than vent natural gas except when flaring is technically infeasible or would pose a risk to safe operations or personnel safety, and venting is a safer alternative than flaring.

+OCD modified rule to clarify that waste is defines in 19.15.2 and that flaring is preferred to venting during all operational phases.